English

 Planning will make the difference between a good or a bad liveaboard trip.
 Every person has different views on how to make the planning but there are a few general guidelines to follow:

-Neptune One
+Neptune One liveaboard mooring in Komodo

-Neptune One
+Neptune One liveaboard

 One of Indonesia's best and safest liveaboards coming from the founders of Neptune Scuba Diving.
 A 36 meters long traditional wooden boat with 8 cabins accommodating a total of 16 passengers.
 Neptune One is sailing through and diving in all of Indonesia's popular diving destinations.